-The Directors undertake an annual impairment review of goodwill to assess whether the carrying value is still supported by using a discounted cash flow model to derive the value in use of the cash generating unit ('CGU').
+The Directors undertake an annual impairment review of goodwill to assess whether the carrying value of £51.8 million is still supported by using a discounted cash flow model to derive the value in use of the cash generating unit ('CGU').
 Cash flow forecasts are derived from the most recent financial budgets approved by management for the next three years and extrapolated using a terminal value calculation.